zikunz/tp/docs/UserGuide.md

 > 📄 If an out-of-range order index is entered, easyLog will not check if the order index is an integer.
 For
 > instance, if there are only 2 orders placed by customers, inputting `orders delete 2.6` will cause easyLog show
 > that it is an out-of-range error. <br>
+> 📄 `Orders delete` can make item stock temporarily go more than 1,000,000,000.
+If it happens, please move them out of
+> the inventory due to limited space available.

 Expected Output:
 ![orders delete](https://user-images.githubusercontent.com/60378963/114326779-fb4d8e00-9b68-11eb-8b6b-3c979179c3f9.png)